 Deputy Chief McEachnie has received many awards for his service including several Police Officer of the Year awards, Lifesaving Award, Excellent Police Duty, Police Commendation award and many others.

-Deputy Chief McEachnie is a member of the Florida Police Chief's Association, International Association of Chiefs of Police, National Criminal Justice Association, Central Florida Criminal Justice Association and the International Association of Law Enforcement Planners from which he holds the title of Advanced Law Enforcement Planner.
+Deputy Chief McEachnie is a member of the Florida Police Chief's Association, International Association of Chiefs of Police, Central Florida Criminal Justice Association,the International Association of Law Enforcement Planners from which he holds the title of Advanced Law Enforcement Planner, the National Tactical Officers Association and the Florida SWAT Association..
 He is a member of several other organizations that reflect his passion for the outdoors including the Ridge Riders Mountain Bike Club, Florida Anthropological Society and the Florida Trail Society.
 As a writer, Bill is a member of the Christian Writers Guild and the American Christian Fiction Writers.
-Bill serves on several boards and committees including the Valencia Community College Criminal Justice Advisory Board, Center for Missing Children Advisory Board and is past chairman of the International S.W.A.T.
-Round-up Committee.
+Bill serves on several boards and committees including the Valencia Community College Criminal Justice Advisory Board, Center for Missing Children Advisory Board and is past chairman and current chairman of the SWAT Round Up International.